 Why you should get your broken or cracked tooth examined immediately

-If you think your tooth might be cracked or broken or you know it is, you need to see a dentist right away.
+If you have a cracked or broken tooth, you need to see a dentist right away.

 Why?
 So you can avoid further damage and possible infection.
 And maybe even save your tooth.